Martin Conway (historian)

 Martin Herbert Conway (born 1960) is a British historian with a focus on the history of Europe in the 20th century.
-He is a Professor of Contemporary European History at the University of Oxford.
+He is a professor of Contemporary European History at the University of Oxford.
 His research has also focused on the political history of Belgium.
 He is the MacLellan-Warburg Fellow and a Tutor at Balliol College, Oxford, and a Fellow of Aberystwyth University.
 Conway is also a researcher on the history of democracy.

 Early life

 Conway was born and raised in Aberystwyth.
 He attended Ysgol Penglais School.
 He was an only child.
 He was an undergraduate and graduate student at Wadham College, Oxford.
 His doctoral thesis was supervised by Richard Cobb.

 Career

 Conway's post-doctoral career began with a one-year scholarship from the Institute of Historical Research before he was elected to a Junior Research Fellowship at Christ Church, Oxford in 1987.
 He was subsequently elected to a Tutorial Fellowship in History at Balliol College, Oxford in 1990, succeeding Colin Lucas.
 In November 2014 he was awarded the Title of Distinction of Professor of Contemporary European History by the University of Oxford.

-Conway has held multiple roles within Oxford, including Chair of the Board of the Faculty of History and Associate Head of the Humanities Division.
+Conway has held multiple roles within Oxford, including chair of the Board of the Faculty of History and Associate Head of the Humanities Division.
 He is also a Visiting Fellow to Princeton University.
 He sits on the Academic Advisory Council of Heidelberg University.

 During his career, he has spoken at the National WWI Museum and Memorial, Princeton University, and Edge Hill University.

+In 2026, Conway was awarded the Siegfried Landshut Prize by the Hamburg Institute for Social Research for his "learned but always comparatively-oriented analysis of political and social alliances, the breadth of his contributions to diverse fields of study of political, religious and gender history, and his public contributions to scholarship".

+The Institute's prize announcement declared Conway "one of the most innovative historians of the history of Europe in the twentieth century", pointing to two key publications which made his scholarly reputation.
+The first, The Sorrows of Belgium (2012), "studies how during and after the German occupation, a new state order emerged out of the conflicts between former elites, the exile government in London, and the resistance movements".
+The second, Western Europe's Democratic Age (2020), covered postwar European history up to 1968 and analysed "in an elegant but also unexpected manner the continuities and ruptures which characterised this era".